-POLICY TRANSIT-9 HCAOG supports transitioning transit fleets to alternative fuels that will meet zero-emission bus (ZEB) standards.
+POLICY TRANSIT-9.
+Zero-emission fleets: HCAOG supports transitioning transit fleets to alternative fuels that will meet zero-emission bus (ZEB) standards.
 HCAOG will assist agencies in planning for ZEB rollout and in identifying funding for capital improvements necessary to support infrastructure for alternative fuels.